-MERREM I.V. (meropenem) was studied in 515 pediatric patients ( ≥ 3 months to < 13 years of age) with serious bacterial infections (excluding meningitis.
-See next section.) at dosages of 10 to 20 mg/kg every 8 hours.
+MERREM I.V. was studied in 515 pediatric patients ( ≥ 3 months to < 13 years of age) with serious bacterial infections (excluding meningitis, see next section) at dosages of 10 to 20 mg/kg every 8 hours.
 The types of clinical adverse events seen in these patients are similar to the adults, with the most common adverse events reported as possibly, probably, or definitely related to MERREM I.V. and their rates of occurrence as follows:

 MERREM I.V. was studied in 321 pediatric patients ( > 3 months to < 17 years of age) with meningitis at a dosage of 40 mg/kg every 8 hours.
 The types of clinical adverse events seen in these patients are similar to the adults, with the most common adverse events reported as possibly, probably, or definitely related to MERREM I.V. and their rates of occurrence as follows:

 |Rash (mostly diaper area moniliasis)||3.1%|

 In the meningitis studies, the rates of seizure activity during therapy were comparable between patients with no CNS abnormalities who received meropenem and those who received comparator agents (either cefotaxime or ceftriaxone).
-In the MERREM I.V. (meropenem) treated group, 12/15 patients with seizures had late onset seizures (defined as occurring on day 3 or later) versus 7/20 in the comparator arm.
+In the MERREM I.V. treated group, 12/15 patients with seizures had late onset seizures (defined as occurring on day 3 or later) versus 7/20 in the comparator arm.

 Adverse Laboratory Changes

-Laboratory abnormalities seen in the pediatric-aged patients in both the pediatric and the meningitis studies are similar to those reported in adult patients.
+Laboratory changes seen in the pediatric studies, including the meningitis studies, were similar to those reported in the adult studies.